zenml-io/blog.zenml.io/_posts/2022-05-24-zenml-mlops-framework.md

 Some form of orchestration is crucial to getting all these features to interact and function in sync to achieve a continuous automated workflow.
-This brief description barely scratches the surface of what is required to build a successful MLOps platform and we haven't even mentioned the infrastructure layer with all its intricacies.
+This brief description barely scratches the surface of what is required to build a successful MLOps platform and I haven't even mentioned the infrastructure layer with all its intricacies.

 Confronted with this overwhelming complexity, AI/ML teams usually go one of